De Blasio warning to Jewish community sparks backlash in latest controversy over coronavirus measures

 New York City Mayor Bill de Blasio is being accused of singling out his city’s Jewish community after a Brooklyn funeral was broken up by police for allegedly violating social distancing requirements being enforced during the coronavirus pandemic.

-The funeral of Rabbi Chaim Mertz in the Crown Heights section of Brooklyn appeared to draw a massive crowd, as images of the scene appeared on social media.
+The funeral of Rabbi Chaim Mertz in the Williamsburg section of Brooklyn appeared to draw a massive crowd, as images of the scene appeared on social media.
 De Blasio even went to the site of the funeral with police before posting a tweet that touched off the backlash.

 CORONAVIRUS IN NEW YORK: DE BLASIO CRITICIZED FOR 'NON-ESSENTIAL' TRIP TO BROOKLYN PARK